 We bring to you ‘The Shape of Work’, a Podcast series that brings to you insights from top People Managers across the world on the future of work and how it’s shaping our workplace.
 Anything goes conversation with our speakers about their journey, insights and thoughts.
 Most importantly their ideas and visions for the workplace of the future.
 See all posts here

-We interviewed Sujata Deshmukh, Founder of Tutul Consulting where she talked to us on how organizations across industries have dealt with the new normal way of work and maintained their effectiveness at the same time.
+We interviewed Sujata Deshmukh, Founder of Tutul Consulting, where she shared her views on how organizations across industries have dealt with the new way of work post pandemic and maintained their effectiveness at the same time.

-We also discussed how advanced technologies such as virtual reality and artificial intelligence, are disrupting workplaces and how various organizations are trying to adopt it in some interesting ways.
+We also discussed how advanced technologies such as virtual reality and artificial intelligence are now a major part of workplaces and how various organizations are trying to adopt it in some interesting ways.

-Sujata has about 23 years of experience as an HR Practitioner & Consultant.
+Sujata has contributed 23 years in the field of Human Resources and Consultancy.
 She advises, coaches and co-creates powerful transformation strategies at individual, team and organizational level.
 Her areas of expertise include Top Team Effectiveness, Leadership Development & shaping Culture.

-She is a TedX speaker and has worked with more than 1000s of leaders worldwide and possesses a powerhouse of knowledge when it comes to building an organization effectively.
+She is a TedX speaker and has worked with more than 1000s of leaders worldwide.
+She possesses a powerhouse of knowledge when it comes to building an organization effectively.
 She has a Post Graduate Diploma in Personnel Management and Industrial Relations at XLRI Jamshedpur.

 Let us walk you through some of the important key takeaways from our interview with Sujata Deshmukh!